sergotail/circles/README.md

 ---
 From build dir, run ./src/circles N, where N is a number of cirles randomly placed on the scene (e.g. ./src/circles 15)

-Max N is 500, default N is 50
+Max N is 1000, default N is 50

+Different settings available in utils.h, in class CircleUtils.

 Run tests
 ---------